Call now for a FREE consultation(561) 375-9500

 This law is not meant to discourage bringing a lawsuit.
 To the contrary, the Florida comparative negligence law is designed to enable a driver to recover money damages after a terrible accident, even if they didn’t do everything perfectly that fateful day.

 Your time to sue is limited.
-A negligence lawsuit brought to recover compensation for pain, suffering, medical bills, and other losses must be filed within four years of the time of injury in Florida.
+As of 2023, a negligence lawsuit brought to recover compensation for pain, suffering, medical bills, and other losses must be filed within two years of the time of injury in Florida.
 A wrongful death lawsuit, which is the kind of lawsuit that would happen if your loved one died in the T-bone accident, or if they died later as a result of their injuries, must be brought within two years of the date of death.

 Generally, seeking legal counsel and commencing lawsuits earlier rather than later is advisable in order to preserve evidence while documents are available and memories are fresh.